Fighting Well: Understanding Conflict and Connection in Relationships

 Confirmation bias: We become radar systems for perceived slights, reinforcing our beliefs and forgetting the full story.

-Attribution error: We explain our own behavior through circumstances, but others’ behavior through character flaws.
+Attribution error: We explain our own behavior in terms of circumstances, but others’ behavior in terms of character flaws.

-Understanding this context helps shift from blame to curiosity: “What is this emotion trying to protect or express?”
+Understanding this background helps us move from blaming to curiosity.
+We can ask ourselves, “What is this emotion trying to protect or express?”

-Repair is essential.
-A fight doesn’t end when someone walks away—it ends when both people feel heard and reconnected.
+Repairing after conflict is essential.
+A fight doesn’t truly end until both people are heard and reconnected.

 Effective repair includes: